Change tax advisor: The guide for 2026

 If your previous tax advisor was authorized by the tax authorities (e.g. ELSTER, DATEV accounts), revoke this in writing.

 Your new tax advisor requests the data from the predecessor (e.g. accounting data, tax returns, balance sheets).
-Actively accompany the process to avoid delays.
+Actively support the process to avoid delays.

 Check whether benefits are still outstanding — such as annual financial statements or ongoing bookkeeping — and clarify any remaining claims.